saku-kaarakainen/personality-test-app/README.md

 ## How to run this app

-Running `./run.sh` should be enough.
-If you are using a machine, that does not support bash scripts, you can call it's commands separately.
-For this, you need to have Docker installed on your system.
+Running `./run-all.sh` should be enough.
+If you are using a machine, that does not support bash scripts, you can call commands of the script separately.
+You need to have Docker installed on your system.

 ## Troubleshoot